urbit/developers.urbit.org/content/guides/core/hoon-guide/A-intro.md

 - **Tutorials**, which are line-by-line commentary on example programs.

-There are two flavors of Hoon School:  the Hoon School Live cohort class, in which you work through lessons with other students and receive a certification (`%gora`) for completion, and these written Hoon School docs.
-To sign up for a future cohort of Hoon School Live, please [let us know of your interest here](https://developers.urbit.org/courses) and we'll be in touch.
+There are two ways to learn Hoon:  the Hoon School cohort class, in which you work through lessons with other students and receive a certification (`%gora`) for completion, and these written Hoon Guide docs.
+To sign up for a future cohort of Hoon School, please [let us know of your interest here](https://developers.urbit.org/courses) and we'll be in touch.

 ##  Why Hoon?